 - Be sure that the WLAN device is on. - Select the network status icon in the taskbar, and then connect to one of the available networks.

 If the WLAN is a security-enabled WLAN, you are prompted to enter a security code.
-Enter the code, and - If the WLAN is a security-enabled WLAN, you are prompted to enter a security code.
-Enter the code, and then select Next to complete the connection. - NOTE: If no WLANs are listed, you may be out of range of a wireless router or access point. - NOTE: If you do not see the WLAN you want to connect to, right-click the network status icon in the taskbar, and then select Open Network and Sharing Center.
+Enter the code, and then select Next to complete the connection.

+NOTE: If you do not see the WLAN you want to connect to, right-click the network status icon in the taskbar, and then select Open Network and Sharing Center.
 Select Set up a new connection or network.
-A list of options is displayed, allowing you to manually search for and connect to a network or to create a new network connection. - Follow the on-screen instructions to complete the connection.
+A list of options is displayed, allowing you to manually search for and connect to a network or to create a new network connection.

+Follow the on-screen instructions to complete the connection.